tech · 06 Jan 2025

 Cloud RPM server

-Sitting at the heart of the RPM system, a cloud server is a central hub that records, processes, and analyzes wearable device data and data from the RPM app.
+Sitting at the heart of the RPM system is the storage and processing engine, which is usually a collection of cloud services that securely record, process, and analyze device data, as well as data from the RPM app.
 The RPM server also integrates with an EHR system to source PHI in FHIR format and spot trends in patient data, such as early signs of complications.

 Medical staff interface